 How do I renew my Notary commission in Virginia?

-The process to renew your commission is the same as if you were a new Notary.
-Start by completing your application using the Notary Application Wizard.
+The process to renew your commission is the same as if you were applying to become a Notary Public for the first time except your application doesn’t need to be notarized if you meet the following conditions:

 How do I become an electronic Notary?